On this page

 Q: Which claim submission deadline applies to a non-contracted physician or provider?
 Is it the 95-day filing requirement in 28 TAC §21.2806, or is it the 11-month time frame allowed in the Civil Practices and Remedies Code?
 How will non-contracted or out-of-state providers be made aware of the correct time frame?

-Q: If an electronic claim is submitted to a clearinghouse, which is the payer's designated claim address, and the clearinghouse changes the electronic claim to paper before forwarding it to the payer, what is the appropriate statutory deadline for payment to a preferred provider - 30 days for an electronic claim, or 45 days for a paper claim?
+Q: If an electronic claim is submitted to a clearinghouse, which is the MCC's designated claim address, and the clearinghouse changes the electronic claim to paper before forwarding it to the MCC, what is the appropriate statutory deadline for payment to a preferred provider - 30 days for an electronic claim, or 45 days for a paper claim?

 A: If an electronic claim that is subject to the prompt pay laws is submitted and received at the payer's designated claim address in a HIPAA-compliant electronic format, then the claim is subject to the 30-day prompt pay timeframe for electronic claims.

-Q: What is the filing deadline for a preferred provider to appeal an underpayment by a MCC?
+Q: What is the filing deadline for a preferred provider to appeal an underpayment by an MCC?

 A: A preferred provider that receives less than 100 percent of the contracted rate with a notice of intent to audit must notify the MCC within 270 days in compliance with 28 TAC §21.2815(f)(2) to qualify to receive a penalty for the underpaid amount.